coryc257/slowboot/README.md

-For systems where system integrity is paramount and simplicity of validation matters take matters into your own hands.
+All code/files are GPLv2 or newer with personal reservations to change them for separate use For systems where system integrity is paramount and simplicity of validation matters take matters into your own hands.
 Get your system into a known good state and add tinfoil wrapping to it.
 This can be compiled as a kernel module for implicit